 Many research works have been undertaken to develop SM tools to support decisions making in SCM.
 To buttress this point, we briefly cite some examples of this work.
-Biswas et al. (2005) developed "DESSCOM" as cited by Zhang et al. (2014): a decision support for supply chains through object modeling, which enables strategic, tactical, and operational decision making in SCs.
+Biswas et al. (2005) developed "DESSCOM" as cited by Zhang et al. (2014): offers decision support through object modelling that encompasses decision making at all levels - strategic, tactical, and operational decision making in SCs.
 Ding et al. (2006)also introduced a simulation and optimization tool "One" to support decision during assessment, design, and development of supply chain networks as cited (Nguyen et al. 2014).
 Blackhurst et al. (2005) developed a decision support system, "PCDM," for different decisions within the supply chain networks as cited by (Bode et al. 2015).
-In Melouk et al. (2013), the researchers used SM technique to develop a decision support system to model manufacturing systems and to evaluate design alternatives.
-Yücesan et al. () developed a specialized and domain oriented decision support tool "DST-SC" that is easy to be used by non-experts in simulation as cited by (Esmail et al. 2016).
-DST-SC is also featured by its high degree of flexibility in modeling SC functions and its ability to handle large complex problems.
-The use of SM in health has been very slow compared to other sectors, but it is rising steadily (Brailsford et al.

-2004).
-A lot of studies (Brailsford et al. 2009; Jahangirian et al. 2010) have explored the value of SM to support decision making in healthcare SCM in relation to other industries.
+In Melouk et al. (2013), the researchers used SM methods and best practices to develop a decision support system that serves as a replica for manufacturing systems and to evaluate design alternatives.
+Yücesan et al. () built a specialized and domain oriented decision support tool "DST-SC" that is very simple to be used by non-experts in simulation as cited by (Esmail et al. 2016).
+DST-SC is also known by its flexibility in modelling SC functions and its ability to handle large complex problems.
+The use of SM in healthcare has been woefully slow juxtapose to other sectors (Brailsford et al. 2004).
+A lot of studies (Brailsford et al. 2009; Jahangirian et al. 2010) have explored the value of SM to support decision making in healthcare SCM in relation to other sectors.
 Many studies have inspired the development SM tools that have help resolved the problems inherent in healthcare SCM.
 For instance, (Lapierre et al. 2007) tackled the problem of logistics and inventory replenishment through coordinating the procurement and distribution operations while valuing inventory capacities.
 Researchers (Ghandforoush et al. 2010; Van Dijk et al. 2009) addressed the optimization problem of production and inventory management of blood supplies.